 What the legal directories say

 Marc has for many years been ranked as a leading lawyer by the Chambers and Partners Guide, in both the banking litigation and commercial litigation categories.
+The 2019 edition comments that he is “very energetic, engaged and hands-on, and he is also really client-focused.
+A really committed litigation partner you’d want on your side.”
 In the 2018 edition, market sources cited his “solutions-focused” manner and his skills as “a great strategist”.
 The 2017 edition commented that he is “a hugely energetic lawyer, a creative thinker and leaves no stone unturned” and that he is “absolutely passionate and determined”.
-The 2016 edition observed that he is “hard working and committed”, “really client-focussed” and “simply on the ball the whole time”.
+The 2016 edition observed that he is “really client-focused” and “simply on the ball the whole time”.

-Marc is also recommended by The Legal 500 Guide (2017 edition) in all of the Commercial Litigation, Financial Services, Civil Fraud and Banking Litigation Categories.
-He is ranked as a “Leading Individual” for Banking Litigation.
-The directory commends Marc for his “unrivalled commitment to client needs and [his] great ability to think outside the box” and for being “an irrepressible character whose litigation instincts are always spot on”.
+Marc is also recommended by The Legal 500 Guide (2018 edition) in all of the Commercial Litigation, Civil Fraud, International Arbitration, Partnership and Banking Litigation Categories.
+He is ranked as one of a small number of “Leading Individuals” for Banking Litigation.
+The latest edition of the directory referenced his being “tenacious and aggressive”, someone who “stands out for his willingness to get stuck into difficult fights”, as well as being “a no-nonsense lawyer who gets results for his clients”.
+The 2017 edition of the directory commended Marc for his “unrivalled commitment to client needs and [his] great ability to think outside the box” and for being “an irrepressible character whose litigation instincts are always spot on”.
 The 2016 edition praised his “total commitment” and described him as having “real expertise in banking-related disputes and an absolute determination to do the very best for his clients”.

 Marc was listed in Thomson Reuters’ London “Super Lawyers” for Commercial Litigation.